 Hi!
 I am Liza Trent and I am glad you found my site.
-Finding your state’s law on homeschool alone can be difficult (trust me I have done it for 50 different states).
-Not to mention reading through the
+Finding your state’s law on homeschool can be difficult, not to mention reading through the

-not so readable horrible layout and the legal jargon.
-Being a homeschooler myself, I understand the significant hurdle that this first step can be.
-I know how difficult it can be to find the right forms and to understand exactly what the state expects of me and when.
-My mission for this site is to make this as easy for you as possible.
+not so readable horrible layouts and legal jargon.
+Being a homeschooler myself, I understand the significant hurdle that understanding and following your state homeschool law can be.
+I know how difficult it can be to find the right forms and to understand exactly what my state expects of me and when.
+My mission for this site is to make knowing and following your state’s homeschool law as easy for you as possible.

 About This Site

 Knowing what your state law is concerning homeschool is super important.
 If you are not following your state law it could mean a termination of your homeschooling experience.
 But if you know the law, and follow the regulations for your state, then you can relax and enjoy your own homeschool journey.

 I have read through the homeschool law for your state, digested it’s contents, and written it for you in a way that is easy to understand.
 I also linked to any and all forms that are required and available online.
 Additionally, I have created templates for you to copy, paste, fill in, and print.
 My hope is that this site will make understanding and following your state’s homeschool law easy for you to do year after year.